Aditya-Tech/Stay-Awake/readme.md

 Credits to much of the motion detection work go to Benjamin Horn (beije).

-For more about his work here: [benjaminhorn.io]
+Read more about his work here: [benjaminhorn.io]

 [benjaminhorn.io]:http://benjaminhorn.io/code/motion-detection-with-javascript-and-a-web-camera/